 First seek to understand the other person, and only then try to be understood.
-Stephen Covey presents this habit as the most important principle of interpersonal relations.
+Stephen Covey presents this 7 habits as the most important principle of interpersonal relations.

 Effective listening is not simply echoing what the other person has said through the lens of one’s own experience.
 Rather, it is putting oneself in the perspective of the other person, listening empathically for both feeling and meaning (Win/Results).